joseananio/linux-hacks/raspberrypi/building-realtek-8812au-drivers.md

     modprobe 8812au
     ```

+**NOTE**:
-NOTE: You can try this other method: https://www.max2play.com/en/forums/topic/howto-raspberry-pi-3-realtek-802-11ac-rtl8812au/
+You can try this other method if this doesn't work for you: https://www.max2play.com/en/forums/topic/howto-raspberry-pi-3-realtek-802-11ac-rtl8812au/